-What was wrong with the standard of living we had in 1960?
+There was nothing wrong with the standard of living we had in 1960.
 It's too bad American Baby Boomers haven't been content to continue living the way we grew up.

 - Average calorie intake is almost 25% higher than it was in 1970, and the EPA estimates that more than 20% of the food we buy is thrown away.